 I like to keep my outfits simple and classic when in Paris so I chose a navy and neutral theme when packing for my trip.
-I get so much wear out of my old Zara jacket, it’s one of the hardest working pieces in my wardrobe.
+This navy Zara jacket is one of the hardest working pieces in my wardrobe, I get so much wear out of it.
 Underneath I wore a Chinti and Parker sweater which I bought in the Outnet’s sale a few months ago, it was an absolute bargain and is fantastic quality.

 Sweater: Chinti and Parker, trousers: Asos, shoes: Marks & Spencer, satchel: Juno.